daniel-ac-martin/cipher-exercise/README.md

 Pre-requisites
 --------------

-To complete this exercise you will need to have a recent version of Node.js installed.
+To complete this exercise you will need to have [Git] and a recent version of [Node.js] installed.

 Getting started